outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 Computers themselves do not understand printed text as a human would.
 For computers, every character of text is represented by a number (more concretely *binary digit*).
 Traditionally, each set of numbers used to represent alphabets and characters (known as a *coding system*, *encoding*, or *character set*) was limited in size due to limitations in computer hardware.

-Windows/Linux kernel (display MSDOS/FAT/NTFS filename) or application (read/write MSDOS/FAT/NTFS file content) must understand both the *character set* and *character encoding*.
+Windows/Linux kernel or userspace application (read/write MSDOS/FAT/NTFS file content) must understand both the *character set* and *character encoding*.
 We usually take *character encoding* and *character set* for each other without explicitly clarification, for they always assume each other.
 For example, Unicode usualy implies UCS-2 or UTF-16.
 Keep in mind: *character set* is meaningless withtout *character encoding*.

+1. Computer only knows 0 and 1.
+It does not understand *graphical character* as human being.
+2. Kernel is a special superior application to those of userspace.

 ## 2.1 Character Set